google/nsjail/index.md

 	o: Immediately launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
 	e: Immediately launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
-	r: Immediately launch a single process on the console, keep doing it forever [MODE_STANDALONE_RERUN] --chroot|-c VALUE
+	r: Immediately launch a single process on the console, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
+	Configuration file in the config.proto ProtoBuf format --exec_file|-x VALUE
+	File to exec (default: argv[0])
+ --chroot|-c VALUE
 	Directory containing / of the jail (default: none) --rw
 	Mount / and /proc as RW (default: RO)
  --user|-u VALUE
 	Username/uid of processess inside the jail (default: your current uid).
-You can also use inside_ns_uid:outside_ns_uid convention here.
+You can also use inside_ns_uid:outside_ns_uid:count convention here.
 Can be specified multiple times
  --group|-g VALUE
 	Groupname/gid of processess inside the jail (default: your current gid).
-You can also use inside_ns_gid:global_ns_gid convention here.
+You can also use inside_ns_gid:global_ns_gid:count convention here.
 Can be specified multiple times
  --hostname|-H VALUE
 	UTS name (hostname) of the jail (default: 'NSJAIL') --cwd|-D VALUE